 Achieving Lexcel requires the completion of an application form and assessment.

-Practices and organisations located in foreign jurisdictions or based in England and Wales with independent offices overseas should apply for Lexcel International.
+Practices and organisations located in foreign jurisdictions or based in England and Wales with independent offices overseas should apply for Lexcel v5 (now Lexcel International).

 We've recently interviewed Lexcel accredited practices to determine how their achievement has benefited them.